Henry Morton Stanley: Finding David Livingstone expedition (1871–1872)

 Stanley travelled to Zanzibar in March 1871, later claiming that he outfitted an expedition with 192 porters.
 In his first dispatch to the New York Herald, however, he stated that his expedition numbered only 111.
 This was in line with figures in his diaries.
 James Gordon Bennett Jr., publisher of the New York Herald and funder of the expedition, had delayed sending to Stanley the money he had promised, so Stanley borrowed money from the United States Consul.

-During the 700 mi expedition through the tropical forest, his thoroughbred stallion died within a few days after a bite from a tsetse fly, many of his porters deserted, and the rest were decimated by tropical diseases.